Miłosz Kotarbiński: Biography

-Output
+He lived in Chrzęsne for periods of time.
+He was the husband of Ewa Koskowska, a pianist and student of Aleksander Michałowski.
+He had four sons: Tadeusz, Mieczysław, Janusz, and Kazimierz.

+Works

 Initially he painted history paintings and later landscapes as well as religious and fantasy scenes.
 His early works were strongly influenced by Jan Matejko.
 In 1929 he designed the one zloty coin.